Table of Contents

 Your baby is more likely to have jaundice if he or she is:

-- Premature (born before 38 weeks): A premature baby is more likely to have an immature liver and have fewer bowel movements than a full-term baby.
+- Premature (born before 38 weeks): A premature baby is more likely to have an immature liver.
+He or she may have fewer bowel movements than a full-term baby.
 This means that a premature baby might not be able to remove bilirubin as quickly as a full-term baby.

-If your baby’s skin is yellow, see your baby’s doctor right away.
+If you are at home and your baby’s skin is yellow, see your baby’s doctor right away.
 The doctor will take a small amount of your baby’s blood and measure the bilirubin in it.
 Your doctor will probably measure your baby’s bilirubin level a number of times.
 If necessary, your baby will be treated.
 This usually keeps the bilirubin level from getting high enough to hurt your baby.

-Mild jaundice usually goes away on its own in 2-3 weeks.
+Most of the time, treatment for jaundice is not needed.
+Mild jaundice usually goes away on its own in 1-2 weeks.

 During phototherapy, your baby is placed under special lights or on a special light-producing blanket.
+He or she will wear only a diaper and a mask to protect their eyes.
 The light helps your baby’s body get rid of the excess bilirubin.
 Phototherapy usually lasts for 1 or 2 days.
+Sometimes, if the bilirubin levels aren’t too high, you may be able to use phototherapy at home.

 If phototherapy doesn’t work and your baby’s bilirubin level continues to rise, your baby might need an exchange transfusion.
-In this treatment, some of your baby’s blood is taken out, diluted, and then transferred back into your baby.
+In this treatment, some of your baby’s blood is taken out and replaced with fresh blood.

 How long will my baby have jaundice?